sahi-mfg/age_detection_api/README.md

 ## Installation

 1. Clone the repository
-2. Install the requirements using the command `pip install -r requirements.txt`
+2. Create a virtual environment and install the requirements using the command `python -m virtualenv venv && source venv/bin/activate` and `make install_dependencies`
-3. Run the app using the command `python app/main.py`
+3. Run the API using the command `python app/main.py`

-## Dependencies

-- numpy
-- pandas
-- matplotlib
-- torch
-- streamlit
-- fastapi
-- transformers
-- uvicorn
-- python-multipart
-- pytest
-- httpx
-- requests
-- pillow
-- pydantic
+OR

+You should have `docker` installed on your system.

+1. Clone the repository
+2. build and run the docker image using the command `make build && make run`
+3. to stop the docker container use the command `make clean`